chung-leong/react-seq/doc/settings.md

 * `ssr` - "server" or "hydrate" or `false`.
 When `ssr` is set to "server", content deferment delay becomes Infinity, causing all intermediate content updates to be ignored.
-In addition, generators created by [`useSequentialState`](./useSequentialState.md) and [`useProgressState`](./useProgressiveState) are immediately shutdown after returning their initial states.
+In addition, generators created by [`useSequentialState`](./useSequentialState.md) and [`useProgressState`](./useProgressiveState) are immediately shut down.
 Setting `ssr` to "hydrate" has the same effect on rendering deferment but has no impact on state hooks.
 * `ssr_timeout` - `<number>` Duration in milliseconds within which components must yield displayable contents during server-side rendering (i.e. `ssr` = "server").
 The default is `3000`.
 * `ssr_timeout_handler` - `<AsyncFunction>` or `null`.
 Function that gets called when a timeout occurs.
 Its return